-There are three (3) exemptions enacted by the Department of Education that exempt a student from the Return of Title IV calculation process.
+There is an exemption enacted by the Department of Education that exempts a student from the Return of Title IV calculation process.
 The September 2, 2020, final rule amended the R2T4 regulations in 34 CFR §668.22 in several areas.